A Typical Day, What To Take, Tipping On Safari, And More

-It is customary to tip your guide (and tracker if you had one on your game vehicle, or your poler if you take a mokoro in Botswana, or your walking scout in Zambia) when you leave, and also to leave something for the housekeeping/general camp staff, especially if they have done a good job of looking after you.
+It is customary to tip your guide (and tracker if you had one on your game vehicle, or your poler if you take a mokoro in Botswana, or your walking scout in Zambia and Zimbabwe) when you leave, and also to leave something for the housekeeping/general camp staff, especially if they have done a good job of looking after you.

-Your ranger/guide - in South Africa, what we normally suggest is think about your tip in terms of what he/she would appreciate most - so for example, this could be money to cover a really nice 3 course meal out with a good bottle of wine, so that they can treat themselves (and maybe their partner too) on their valuable time off.
-We would suggest basing this amount on what YOU personally would be happy to pay at home if you were to treat yourself and someone else to the equivalent night ou and convert it into Rand.
-In Zambia/Botswana, the normal tip is USD 10 per person per day.
+Your ranger/guide - in South Africa and Namibia, the normal tip is ZAR 200-250 per person per day.
+In Zambia, Zimbabwe and Botswana, the normal tip is USD 10-15 per person per day.
 Any tip should be given to the ranger/guide at the END of the entire safari trip (so not after every game drive!), and it is normal to discretely 'slip' some folded notes from your palm to his/her palm as part of your 'goodbye and thank you' handshake.

-Poler in Botswana/walking scout in Zambia - about USD 5 per person per activity would be an acceptable tip.
+Poler in Botswana/walking scout in Zambia/Zimbabwe - about USD 5 per person per activity would be an acceptable tip.

-Housekeeping/general staff - if they have kept your room spotless and your beer glass constantly topped up, then a tip is certainly a nice gesture.
-Some lodges will have communal tip boxes where you can 'post' your total tip as you check out, and all the tip money is then pooled and shared between the relevant staff members.
-In South Africa, work on the equivalent of a round of drinks at your local pub for the key people who have made a difference to your safari stay then convert into Rand; in Zambia/Botswana, the norm is about USD 10 per room per day.
+Housekeeping/general staff - most lodges will have communal tip box where you can 'post' your total tip as you check out, and all the tip money is then pooled and shared between the relevant staff members.
+In South Africa and Namibia, an acceptable tip level is ZAR 300-400 per room per day; in Zambia, Zimbabwe and Botswana, the norm is about USD 20-25 per room per day.